Juan Bautista Elguézabal: Biography

-Early Years
+Early years

-Juan Bautista Elguézabal was born in 1741, though the place of his birth is unknown.
+Elguézabal was born in 1741, though the place of his birth is unknown.
 Between 1795 and 1797, he served as assistant inspector of the presidios of the province of Coahuila and Texas, in New Spain.
 A year later, in 1796, he began to work with the Governor of Texas, Manuel Muñoz, who had fallen ill and was waiting for approval of his retirement from the king of Spain.
 So, Elguézabal served as the personal assistant of Muñoz.
 In August 1797, Elguézabal was appointed acting governor of the provincia.
 At this time, he investigated La Bahia and Rosario presidios, to check their strengths and weaknesses.

 Government of Texas

 On July 27, 1799, Elguézabal assumed the position of Governor of Texas in the absence of originally appointed governor José Irigoyen, who had failed to accept the position.
 In 1803, Elguézabal was also appointed acting governor of Louisiana, after this territory was ceded to the United States.
-Many citizens of Louisiana sent Elguézabal petitions requesting permission to settle in Texas, partially causing an influx of immigration to the province (including many armed men looking for land).
+Many citizens of Louisiana sent Elguézabal petitions requesting permission to settle in Texas, partially causing an influx of immigration to the province (including many men looking for land).
 Runaway slaves also contributed to this population increase, as Spain declared that any slave who crossed the Sabine River into Texas would automatically be freed.
 Most of these escaped slaves joined American Indian tribes, but some settled in the East Texas forests.
 However, it is not to be assumed that slavery was completely banned from the province; for example, certain French and Spanish slaveholders who moved to Texas were permitted to retain their slaves.

 Elguézabal promoted a more liberal policy than the province had held up to that time, improving the living conditions of its inhabitants (previously, the province had a high poverty rate that affected most of its population).
 He allowed the Alabama-Coushatta and Choctaw Native American tribes to move eastern zone of the Trinity River, under the autonomy that those tribes had acquired during the tenure of Manuel Muñoz, and through the granting of permits.